earth-metabolome-initiative/sparql-examples/README.md

 ## NOTES

-Apparently the `spaqrl-example-utils` are shipped with log config set to true.
+Apparently the `sparql-example-utils` are shipped with log config set to true.
 To be investigated.
 For now, we create the [[log4j.properties]] and can run

 ```bash